The Dear Hunter: Departure of Castleton, The Indigo Child, and S.S. Neverender (2021)

 On June 12, 2021, Gavin Castleton announced his departure from the band via their Pillar account (a subscription-based online community in which the band actively participates).
 Castleton cited being at a point in his life that he cannot "[contribute] the appropriate time, energy and focus" that the "many amazing and ambitious TDH events and releases" would require.
 He also stated these events and releases were "on the near horizon".
 The band wished Castleton well in the same post.

-On October 13, 2021, The Dear Hunter announced an upcoming event for their next release "The Indigo Child" set for October 22, 2021, on their Instagram and Facebook pages.
+On October 13, 2021, the Dear Hunter announced an upcoming event for their next release "The Indigo Child" set for October 22, 2021, on their Instagram and Facebook pages.

 On October 22, 2021, the band released The Indigo Child EP, consisting of orchestral works based on their short film of the same name, and the future concept album saga.

 On October 25–29, 2021, the Dear Hunter (along with touring keyboardist Aiden Earley) took part on the S.S.
 Neverender cruise along with Coheed and Cambria.

-Antimai (2022–present)
+Antimai, Sunya (2022–present)

 On February 4, 2022, the Dear Hunter announced an upcoming American tour with special guests The World Is a Beautiful Place & I Am No Longer Afraid to Die and Tanner Merritt of O'Brother.

 On July 1, 2022, they released their eighth studio album Antimai through Cave and Canary.
 The album is the first record in the band's sci-fi/fantasy-themed "Indigo Child" saga, introducing the titular city and its geographical and social structure on a fictional world.

+Prior to the release of Sunya, the band teased concept art of Antimai's rings every few days on Instagram.
+This led to an alternate reality game (ARG) that was released on January 31, 2026.
+Among the many puzzles and teasers was a 20-day countdown, which ended on February 20, 2026, when they released a new single entitled "The Glass Desert I - Giants".
+The song is from their upcoming album, Sunya, which released March 20, 2026.
+After the release of this video the ARG was continually updated, expanding on the worldbuilding of Antimai and leading to the release of another single, "Marauders".